 Simple and rapid installation.
 Easy to maintain.

-- Go to section SSH on the left panel, and then in Auth
+- Go to section SSH on the left panel, and then to Auth

 - In the “Auth” section, click “Browse” and specify the path to the .ppk file you received earlier.

-- In the opened console you will need to enter the login ubuntu.
+- In the opened console you will need to enter the login ubuntu and press Enter.

 sudo docker run hello-world